dinodinz/backend-nc-news/README.md

 ## Northcoders News API

-Backend server created for Northcoder project to host database for articles, comments, users and topics using a relation database setup hosted on Supabase and Render.
+Backend server created for Northcoder project to host database for articles, comments, users and topics using a relational database setup hosted on Supabase and Render.

 ## Minimum required versions: